Cluster-Based Control of Transition-Independent MDPs: Introduction

 \subsection{Multi-Agent Systems}

-Such groups of agents are often modeled as multi-agent systems (MAS), which widely appear in distributed learning applications.
-In this paper, we adopt the definition of agent from \cite{stone2000multiagent}: ``we consider an agent to be an entity with goals, actions, and domain knowledge, situated in an environment.
-The way it acts is called its `behavior.'"
+Such groups of agents are often modeled as multi-agent systems (MAS), where groups of intelligent entities make decisions while interacting within some environment \cite{stone2000multiagent}.
 These agents can model applications such as computer networks, smart grids, and cyberphysical systems, in addition to the aforementioned models of social media, robots, and finance \cite{dorri2018multi}.
-Natural questions of these topics include control, security, coordination, and scalability.
+Natural questions arising from these examples include control, security, coordination, and scalability.